ngs-lang/ngs/readme.md

   another user must approve the command for execution.

 * Display structured results as real f\*cking structures (JSON, Yaml, ...)
+	* Most of the data dealt with is tables.
+List of files, list of instances in a cloud, list of load balancers.
+Amazing that none of current shell tools (I heard of) don't treat the data as such.
+The closest you get is set of records in `awk`.
+Well, if the fields in records are the same it's actually a table. `$1` in awk could be `id` or `name`, referencing the data by column name and not by field number.
+Yes, you have `jq` and it's close but it still works (in best case) with list of records with same fields.
 	* (Maybe) Allow editing it and saving to file.
 	* (Maybe) Allow write jq filters in (G)UI by selecting the elements

-* GUI
 * Underline red/green for existing/non-existing files?

 * Actions on objects that are on screen.
 Think right click / context menu.

 * Commands history: among duplicate commands all but last should be grayed out, so that non-grayed out commands are unique.

 * When hover over an object, highlight the same object everywhere it appears.